CICM/CicmWrapper/README.md

 ##### Presentation

 Pd Enhanced aims to facilitate the creation of objects for Pure Data.
-It offers an architecture similar to the Max objects that allows to easily create Pure Data objects with a source code for Max objects.
-One of the main axis is the creation of graphical user interfaces.
-Pd Chocolate and Pd Coffe are externals library, not essential but that can be very useful.
+One of the main axis is the creation of graphical user interfaces and signal processing.
+Pd Chocolate and Pd Coffe are externals libraries not essential but very useful.

 - The inlets/outlets are automatically generated.
 - The background color, border size, border color are easy to set.